Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/challenge-response.md

 The ConfigureChallengeResponse class also provides optional methods for requiring users to touch the YubiKey to initiate the challenge-response operation ([UseButton()](xref:Yubico.YubiKey.Otp.Operations.ConfigureChallengeResponse.UseButton%28System.Boolean%29)) or enabling the key to process HMAC SHA1 challenges of less than 64 bytes ([UseSmallChallenge()](xref:Yubico.YubiKey.Otp.Operations.ConfigureChallengeResponse.UseSmallChallenge%28System.Boolean%29)).

+> [!NOTE]
+> UseSmallChallenge() is included for compatibility with legacy systems whose implementations break data sets into multiple blocks, which often results in the last element being smaller than 64 bytes.

 For a full list of the methods in the ConfigureChallengeResponse class, please see the [API documentation](xref:Yubico.YubiKey.Otp.Operations.ConfigureChallengeResponse).

 For an example of how to use ConfigureChallengeResponse(), please see [How to program a slot with a challenge-response credential](xref:OtpProgramChallengeResponse).